- ABOUT US

 STD IX – Churidar set.

 STD XI – Kerala saree with appropriate, modest blouses.

 STD XII – Coloured saree with appropriate, modest blouses.

 NC, STDS I to XII – Juba and pyjama or mundu.

 Khadi may be used for National Festive days like the Independence Day and the Republic Day.

 FOOTWEAR: NURSERY CLASS TO STD IV sit on the ground during class time.
 They will therefore use sandals.
 Socks are not necessary.
 During Term I, all students must use rain resistant floaters.
 Gym shoes with laces or velcro and socks must be worn during the Second and Third terms by pupils in Stds.
 V to XII.
-Crocs are not permitted.
+Please have separate shoes for PT and another pair for the class.Crocs are not permitted.

-School phone numbers: 0481 2578123 0481 2572961
+School phone numbers: 0481 2578123 / 0481 2572961

-School email id: email@example.com (Please note that this the new email id)
+School email id: email@example.com

 School website: www.pallikoodam.org